The Cohomology of Unramified Rapoport-Zink Spaces of EL-type and Harris's Conjecture: Cocharacter Formalism

 such that for $M_{S_1} \subset M_{S_2}$, $L_{M_{S_1}, M_{S_2}}$ is defined to be $| S_2 \setminus S_1 |$. \end{definition} \begin{remark} We observe that for $(M_S, \mu_S) \in \mathcal{SD}$, if $\mathcal{T}((M_S, \mu_S))=b$, then $M_S=M_b$. \end{remark}

-We will show in theorem \ref{3.8} that at least in the case where $G$ is a restriction of scalars of a general linear group, $\mathcal{M}_{G, b, \mu}$ is related to the cohomology of Rapoport-Zink spaces for $G$.
-Thus one expects there to be an analogue of the Harris-Viehmann conjecture (which in this setting we call the \emph{induction formula}).
+We will show in Theorem \ref{3.8} that at least in the case where $G$ is an unramified restriction of scalars of a general linear group, $\mathcal{M}_{G, b, \mu}$ is related to the cohomology of Rapoport-Zink spaces for $G$.
+Thus one expects there to be a combinatorial analogue of the Harris-Viehmann conjecture (Conjecture \ref{3.4}).
+We call this combinatorial analogue the \emph{induction formula}.
 Perhaps the more surprising result is that there is also an analogue of Shin's averaging formula (which we call the \emph{sum formula}) \cite[Thm 7.5]{Shi1}.
 We first prove the sum formula.

 \begin{theorem}[Sum Formula] The following holds in $\mathbb{Z} \langle \mathcal{C}_G \rangle$:

 \end{theorem} \begin{proof} We need to show that

 or equivalently